 Zappa was born in Baltimore on December 21, 1940.
 He became the eldest of four siblings.
 His father worked as an engineer with varying jobs, which caused the family to have to move frequently.
 His interest in music first showed itself during his teens, when he became a drummer in local bands.
 At the age of eighteen he learned to play guitar.
-At the same time that he was listening to blues, he learned himself to write sheet music and got fascinated by the music of Edgar Varèse.
+At the same time that he was listening to blues, he taught himself to write sheet music and got fascinated by the music of Edgar Varèse.
 After graduation Zappa took one semester of formal musical education at Chaffee Junior College, where he met his first wife Kay Sherman.
 When he had reached twenty, Zappa had enough musical understanding to write orchestra music, next to being able to play the standard pop and jazz repertoire.
 Playing in bands became his job.
 The first opportunity to have his sheet music performed came when he got commissioned by Timothy Carey to do the soundtrack for The world's greatest sinner.
 With the orchestra music recorded in 1961, this film premiered in 1963.
 In the same year Zappa could record chamber music for another movie, called Run home, slow.

 The lost episodes: Zappa's teens